open-metadata/OpenMetadata/openmetadata-docs/content/connectors/dashboard/quicksight/cli.md

 ### Python Requirements

-To run the Quicksight ingestion, you will need to install:
+To run the QuickSight ingestion, you will need to install:

 ```bash
 pip3 install "openmetadata-ingestion[quicksight]"